Medical Imaging, Magnetic Resonance Imaging, Advanced Technical Certificate

 Minimum Program Admission Criteria

-Applicants must be registered with the American Registry of Radiologic Technologists (ARRT) in radiography, nuclear medicine, radiation therapy, sonography, or vascular sonography or registered with the American Registry for Diagnostic Medical Sonography (ARDMS) in sonography or vascular sonography.
-The applicant must complete and submit an application to the Medical Imaging department.
+Applicants must hold a minimum of an associate degree in a radiologic science field of study or diagnostic medical sonography and be registered with the American Registry of Radiologic Technologists (ARRT) in radiography, nuclear medicine, radiation therapy, sonography, or vascular sonography or registered with the American Registry for Diagnostic Medical Sonography (ARDMS) in sonography or vascular sonography.
+The applicant must complete and submit an the online application to the Medical Imaging department.
 Upon provisional acceptance, the applicant must also submit required health records, proof of health insurance, CPR certification (American Heart Association-Health Care Provider), criminal background check, and drug and alcohol screen as stated for all Medical Imaging students.
 Acceptance into the MRI program is determined after review of the application and completion of requirements.
 Application to the program does not guarantee acceptance due to limited clinical availability.
 Prospective participants should call the Medical Imaging department at 281-476-1871 for additional information.

 Students selected for any of the Medical Imaging programs are required to submit a physical exam after they have received provisional acceptance to the program.
 The department will provide instructions.
 This physical exam must be consistent with the requirements of the teaching hospitals and agencies the student is assigned during clinical assignments and the performance standards required to function as a student imaging technologist.
 The exam will also include documentation of any communicable diseases along with immunity to Rubella, Measles, Mumps, Varicella, and Hepatitis B. Completion of an updated Tetanus, an annual TB screening, and the current seasonal flu vaccine are required.
 In addition to meeting all other requirements, students entering a Medical Imaging program will be required to submit a criminal background check and drug and alcohol screening completed by designated companies, show proof of health insurance, and CPR (American Heart Associate-Health Care Provider) certification.
 Clinical affiliates may require additional immunizations, titers, and documentation.